davidfloyd91/davidfloyd91.github.io/_posts/2019-05-22-google-geolocation-api-node-express.markdown

 permalink: /google-geolocation-api-node-express/
 ---

-Recently I wanted to query Google's Geolocation API using Node.js -- more specifically, its most popular web framework, Express.
+Recently I wanted to query Google's <a href="https://developers.google.com/maps/documentation/geolocation/intro" target="\_blank" rel="noopener noreferrer">Geolocation API</a> using Node.js -- more specifically, its most popular web framework, Express.

 It took me longer than I would have liked, so to save some exasperated Googlers <a name="note1top" href="#note1"><sup>[1]</sup></a> some time, I thought I'd show y'all how I did it.

 First of all, you'll need a Google API key, which you can get <a href="https://developers.google.com/maps/documentation/geolocation/get-api-key" target="\_blank" rel="noopener noreferrer">here</a>.

-Next, in a `.js` file, fire up an Express app, as described in the <a href="https://expressjs.com/en/starter/hello-world.html" target="\_blank" rel="noopener noreferrer">docs</a>:
+Next, in an `index.js` file (the naming is up to you), fire up an Express app, as described in the <a href="https://expressjs.com/en/starter/hello-world.html" target="\_blank" rel="noopener noreferrer">docs</a>:

 ``` javascript
 const express = require('express');